menu

 In Melville, a lot of people use the train to get to work every day though Melville is a relatively small town.
 Those that ride the train are primarily traveling out of town to good jobs in other cities.

 Melville is a somewhat ethnically-diverse town.
 The people who call Melville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Melville residents report their race to be White, followed by Asian.
-Important ancestries of people in Melville include Italian, Irish, German, Greek, and Russian.
+Important ancestries of people in Melville include Italian, Irish, German, Eastern European, and Greek.

 The most common language spoken in Melville is English.
 Other important languages spoken here include Langs. of India and Spanish.